dialexa/pleco/README.md

 ```

 ## Extensions
-`db-query-utils` is able to support multiple query builders by providing a generic, minimal `IQueryBuilder`
+`pleco` is able to support multiple query builders by providing a generic, minimal `IQueryBuilder`
 interface that only requires a subset of a full query builder features.
 To support another query builder,
 all that is needed is to implement the features needed in the required query builder.